-Redlands is a Division III school and takes pride in its athletic teams.
+University of Redlands is a Division III school and takes pride in its athletic teams.
 Our tour guide, who was from a suburb of Chicago, had been a member of the swimming and water polo teams.
-He will graduate with a double major, and has managed to do all of this in four years – which he said is not unusual.
+He’ll graduate with a double major, and has managed to do all of this in four years – which he said is not unusual.
 There are 21 competitive varsity sports teams, and the women’s softball team has won the conference title for the past 10 years.

 Redlands has the 2nd oldest accredited music school in the country.
 Its conservatory approach offers a Bachelor of Music or a Bachelor of Arts with a Major in Music.
 They also offer a Master’s degree in Music.
 There are over 200 performances on campus each year and all students are welcome to participate.

-Following a 4-4-1 schedule, students often use the May term as an opportunity to study abroad.
+Following a 4-4-1 schedule, students often use the May term as an opportunity to study abroad, often with professors.
 Because of this, 90% of the student body is able to participate in an abroad experience.
 Tuition and financial aid both transfer.

 All in all, there was a positive vibe on campus.
 Students were friendly and seemed happy.
-A little fewer than 60% of the students hail from California; 93% receive some sort of financial aid.
+About 60% of the students hail from California; 93% receive some sort of financial aid.
 Merit and talent awards are given, as well as need-based aid.
 As an institution, Redlands is generous.
-In fact, our tour guide chose Redlands largely because of the financial aid he and his brother both received.
+In fact, our tour guide chose University of Redlands largely because of the financial aid he and his brother both received.
 There is a holistic approach to admissions and they super-score the ACT.
 Interviews are welcomed but not mandatory.
 The average accepted GPA is 3.6.